 The governing body of maintained mainstream schools must ensure that there is a qualified teacher designated as SENCO for the school.
-The SEN link governor is responsible for monitoring policy implementation and liaising between the SENCO and the Governing Body.
+The SEND link governor is responsible for monitoring policy implementation and liaising between the SENDCO and the Governing Body.

-SEN link governor: Mrs Jenny Booth - contact via the school office - 01785
+SEN link governor: Ms Emma Rolinson contact via the school office - 01785

-712344 Roles and Responsibilities of the Special Educational Needs Co-ordinator (SENCO)
+712344 Roles and Responsibilities of the Special Educational Needs Co-ordinator (SENDCO)

-Name of SENCO: Mrs Lisa Yewdell Contact can be made via the school office - 01785 712344 (Available Friday AM)
+Name of SENDCO: Mrs Lisa Yewdell Contact can be made via the school office - 01785 712344 (Available Thursday)

-The current SENCO is be a qualified teacher and has achieved the National Award in Special Educational Needs Co-ordination.
+The current SENCO is a qualified teacher and has achieved the National Award in Special Educational Needs Co-ordination.

-The SENCO has an important role to play with the head teacher and governing body, in determining the strategic development of SEN policy and provision in the school.
-The SENCO:
+The SENDCO has an important role to play with the head teacher and governing body, in determining the strategic development of SEND policy and provision in the school.
+The SENDCO:

-- oversees the day to day operation of the school's SEN policy - co-ordinates provision for children with SEN and EHCPs (or statements until 2018) - liaises with staff to monitor pupil's progress - · gives advice when progress is slower than expected - liaises with outside agencies - liaises with early years and secondary school providers - ensures that staff are trained to support SEN pupils and how to secure specialist expertise - ensures that staff liaise with you as parents of pupils with SEN - liaises with previous or potential providers - ensures that St Michael's keeps records of all pupils with SEN ☐ is also the designated teacher for Looked After Children (LAC)
+- oversees the day to day operation of the school's SEND policy - co-ordinates provision for children with SEND and EHCPNA - liaises with staff to monitor pupil's progress - · gives advice when progress is slower than expected - liaises with outside agencies - liaises with early years and middle school providers - ensures that staff are trained to support SEND pupils and how to secure specialist expertise - ensures that staff liaise with you as parents of pupils with SEND - liaises with previous or potential providers - ensures that St Michael's keeps records of all pupils with SEND and Looked After Children (LAC)